essoen/docker-puller/README.md

         }
     }

-To keep it running you can use something like [Upstart](http://upstart.ubuntu.com/), you can daemonize it or use a tool like [ForeverJS](https://github.com/foreverjs/forever):
+To keep it running you can use something like [Upstart](http://upstart.ubuntu.com/).
+A simple Upstart-configuration:

-    npm install -g forever
+    start on runlevel [2345]
+    stop on runlevel [016]

+    respawn
-    cd dockerpuller
+    cd /path/to/project/docker-puller/dockerpuller
-    forever start -c python app.py
+    exec python3 app.py

+Save as `docker-puller.conf` and place in `/etc/init/` on your Ubuntu system.